jeremyfsu/blog/posts/i-dumped-drupal.md

 ran perfectly on my Drupal MySQL tables and turned all my old posts into Markdown pages.
 Brilliant!
 This led me to then discover the author's next project: [Ruhoh](http://ruhoh.com/)

+Ruhoh is a static blog generator, has Markdown baked in, as well as a templating engine, is open source, and my favorite
+part: it's written in Ruby.
+You compose your blog posts, run a compile command and then deploy it.
+I love it!
+It's minimalistic yet has some cool features like tagging and categories built in.

+So far I like it, this is my first blog post composed in RuhOh, and my blog is now hosted on Amazon S3.
+Static, minimilist, simple, and free of Russian bots!